Dennis Waterman: Personal life

-Waterman's marriage to Lenska ended because of his violent behaviour towards her.
-In March 2012, he caused controversy with some comments on this issue: "It's not difficult for a woman to make a man hit her.
-She certainly wasn't a beaten wife, she was hit and that's different."
-The interview was broadcast in full on Piers Morgan's Life Stories on ITV in May 2012.

 Waterman emigrated to Spain with his wife Pam in 2015 after New Tricks ended, living at a villa in La Manga, and playing golf at the La Manga Club.

-Drink-driving convictions

-Waterman was banned from driving for three years in January 1991, following his second drink-driving conviction in four years.

-Chelsea F.C. fandom

-Waterman was a fan of Chelsea F.C.
-His love of football was reflected in his being chosen to present Match of the Seventies from 1995 to 1996, a nostalgic BBC show celebrating the best football matches from the 1970s.
+Waterman was banned from driving for three years in January 1991, following his second drunk-driving conviction in four years.
+He was a fan of Chelsea F.C.
+His love of football was reflected in him being chosen to present Match of the Seventies from 1995 to 1996, a nostalgic BBC show celebrating the best football matches from the 1970s.